apollographql/apollo-client-nextjs/RFC.md

 This way, `{children}` can still be a server component, but all client components further down the tree are able to access the context.

 Note that using `<ApolloProvider client={...}>` in a React Server Component is impossible, as `client` is non-serializable and cannot be passed from one environment into the next.
-The Apollo Client must be created in a Client file, as it cannot pass the Server-Client-Boundary.
+As a result, the Apollo Client must be created in a Client file.

 ### The terms "client" and "server".